Frequently Asked Questions

 We are not in the business of installation, but we have a close relationship with the best installers in the area, and therefore we can help coordinate your installation.
 If you select your own contractor, we are also happy to work with you and them to provide all the information and coordination necessary to complete your project.
 Either way it’s a win/win for you.
 You have complete control and we are also by your side to help manage the installation.

 It is helpful if you are prepared with rough measurements, pictures or clippings that inspire you, and photos of any current issues in your current design that you would like to remedy or change.
 Spend some time thinking about how you want your new space to function for you and what your storage needs are.
 If you’d like to find some inspiration, click on any of the social icons in the lower right-hand corner of this page or visit our Gallery menu to see photos, brochures, and videos.
 The rough measurements should include calling out any plumbing, electrical or gas connections that will remain, window and door placement, and ceiling height.
 Detailed measurements will be done later by either our designer or your contractor, but your initial measurements will help us get started on a concept design.

 Planning and Measuring.
 Because no two of us operate the same way, and some people prefer more detail and others less, we’ve included multiple links here for planning and measuring.
 The first gives you a step by step guide on how to measure a room for cabinets.
-The other two include graphs for your measurement and questionnaires, one more simple and the other in-depth.
+The other two include graph paper for your measurement and questionnaires, one is more simple and the other is in-depth.
 Both of these cater to the kitchen, but the same concept applies if you are measuring your bath, laundry room, or any other space.
 Look at the guides and decide which you prefer.

 What will my initial appointment consist of?